Colfax, California: Geography

 Colfax is located at (39.097260, −120.954017).
 According to the United States Census Bureau, the city has a total area of 1.4 sqmi, all of it land.

 The principal geologic structures present are granitic and metamorphic rock formations.
 Located approximately 1 mi west of Colfax is a branch of the Melones Fault, running in north to south direction.
-The fault runs through the old grammar school baseball field so they closed the school.
+Because the fault runs through the old grammar school baseball field, the school was closed.
 (Earth Metrics, 1989) Another branch of the same fault is located about 1.2 mi to the east, also aligned in a north–south orientation.
 No movement has been recorded by the U.S. Geological Survey, and the faults are considered inactive.

 Bunch Creek is an active water source flowing south to eventually reach a confluence with the North Fork of the American River.

 Colfax sits a few miles outside the Tahoe National Forest as I-80 begins its climb into the Sierras.
-Because of its location it is considered at high risk of wildfire.
+Because of its location, it is considered at high risk of wildfire.

 Climate

-Colfax has a hot-summer Mediterranean climate (Köppen Csa) that is characterized by cool, wet winters and hot, dry summers.
-Summers can be quite hot, especially in the months of July and August where temperatures easily reach 90 °F, with plenty of sunshine.
-Winters, on the other hand, are quite cool with temperatures in December hovering around 46 °F, and owing to its altitude above sea level, Colfax some years sees snow accumulation.
+Colfax has a hot-summer Mediterranean climate (Köppen Csa) characterized by cool, wet winters and hot, dry summers.
+Summers can be quite hot, especially in the months of July and August, when temperatures easily reach 90 °F with plenty of sunshine.
+Winters, on the other hand, are quite cool, with temperatures in December hovering around 46 °F; and owing to its altitude above sea level, Colfax some years sees snow accumulation.